zacharyburnett/TableCrow/README.md

 ```

 ## Extending
-To create a table interface, extend `DatabaseTable` as so:
+to write your own custom table interface, extend `DatabaseTable`:
 ```python
 from typing import Any, Mapping, Sequence, Union